numenta/nupic.core-legacy/external/windows64/README.md

 | Yaml Cpp | **0.3.0** | yaml-cpp-**0.3.0**.tar.gz | https://code.google.com/p/yaml-cpp/ |
 | Z Lib | **1.2.8** | zlib-**1.2.8**.tar.gz | http://www.zlib.net/ |

-Extract them all into `%NUPIC_CORE%/build` directory.
-You may need to un-nest some of the directories.

 ### Building the external libraries